-Should the boiler temperature have dropped more than 15°C during power cut, the boiler will not restart, but display the error "Low temp.", see section 3.2 Low temp.
+Should the boiler temperature have dropped more than 15°C during power cut, the boiler will not restart, but display the error "Low temp.", see section 3.3 Low temp.

-3.9 Sprinkler system
+3.8 Sprinkler system

-Should the fuel back-burn into the auger channel and the temperature exceed 95 °C the sprinkler might start and spray water under pressure down into the auger channel and put the fire out.
-(The boiler will continue as normal, if possible.)
+Should the fuel back-burn into the auger channel and the temperature exceed 95 °C the sprinkler might start and spray water under pressure down into the auger channel and put the fire out (The boiler will continue as normal, if possible.)

-- The rotating valve has a leaky. - Too much draft in chimney (Draft stabiliser might be installed into chimney)
+- Fuel valve is not tight (please check the gasket in the mechanical valve) - Too much draft in chimney (Draft stabiliser might be installed into chimney)